medusajs/medusa/www/docs/content/deployments/server/deploying-on-digital-ocean.md

 ### Create Redis Resource

 While the backend is being deployed, you can create the Redis resource.
+To do that:

-Click the Create button at the top right and choose Database from the dropdown.
+1. Click the Create button at the top right and choose Database from the dropdown.

-In the new page under Choose a database engine, choose Redis.
+2. In the new page under Choose a database engine, choose Redis.

-Then, scroll down to the “Choose a name” input.
+3. Scroll down to the “Choose a unique database cluster name” input.
 Since you used the name `redis` in the `REDIS_URL` environment variables, change the value to `redis` here.

-Once you’re done, click on Create Database Cluster.
+4. Once you’re done, click on Create Database Cluster.

 ### Attach Redis Database

+Once the Redis database is created, you need to attach it to your app.
+To do that:

-Once the Redis database is created go back to the App you created earlier by choose Apps in the sidebar then clicking on the App name.
+1. Go back to the App you created earlier by choose Apps in the sidebar then clicking on the App name.

-Click at the white Create button at the top right and choose Create/Attach Database.
+2. Click at the white Create button at the top right and choose Create/Attach Database.

-In the new page, click on the Previously Created DigitalOcean Database radio button.
+3. In the new page, click on the Previously Created DigitalOcean Database radio button.
 Then, under Database Cluster select the Redis database you just created.

-Once you’re done click Attach Database.
+4. Once you’re done click Attach Database.
 This will add the Redis database to the list of resources of your App and will trigger a redeploy of the App.

+### Change Health Check Settings

+By default, DigitalOcean will perform a health check immediately as the app runs.
+However, the Medusa backend requires some initial load-time before it's ready for a health check.

+So, you must delay the app's health check to enure that the deployment doesn't fail.
+To do that:

+1. On your app's page, click on the Settings page.
+2. From the tabs before the settings section, choose the name of your web service resource.
+3. Scroll down and find the "Health Checks" section, then click on "Edit" next to it.
+4. In the section that opens, expand the "Show Advanced Parameters" section.
+5. Find the "Initial Delay (s)" input and set its value to `300`.
+6. Once done, click on the Save button.

+This will redeploy your app, which should finish successfully.

 ---